robotom/ubuntu-top-bar-app/README.md

 There are two extension types in the repo:

-- One that displays static info, e.g. strings in `/static-extension/extension.js`.
+- One that displays static info, e.g. strings in `/info-app/extension.js`.
-- Another that displays dynamic info, e.g. time, dates, weather, IP's (in my case), etc. in `/dynamic-extension/extension.js`.
+- Another that displays dynamic info, e.g. time, dates, weather, IP's (in my case), etc. in `/ip-app/extension.js`.

 ### Instructions:

 #### Create extension directory

 Each GNOME extension needs its own directory.
 The name of the directory must be the UUID (unique identifier) of the extension.
 The format is `unique-identifier@yourusername`.
-In my case, info-app@robotom.
+In my case, info-app@robotom or ip-app@robotom.
 Make sure you adjust this for your usernmame and app name.

-Run: `mkdir -p ~/.local/share/gnome-shell/extensions/info-app@yourusername`
+For "info-app", run: `mkdir -p ~/.local/share/gnome-shell/extensions/info-app@yourusername`

+You can create multiple if you wish in /extensions.

 #### metadata.json